IOTA-Ledger/blue-app-iota/README.md

-# IOTA App for Ledger Nano S
+# IOTA App for Ledger Hardware Wallets

 [![Build Status](https://travis-ci.org/IOTA-Ledger/blue-app-iota.svg?branch=master)](https://travis-ci.org/IOTA-Ledger/blue-app-iota)

 Here we try to use natively available crypto logic to create IOTA seeds and sign transactions on the fly.<br>

-***It is strongly recommended to take a few minutes to read this document to make sure you fully understand how IOTA and the Ledger Nano S work, and how they interact together.***
+***It is strongly recommended to take a few minutes to read this document to make sure you fully understand how IOTA and the Ledger Hardware Wallet works, and how they interact together.***

 ## Table of contents